If you’re thinking about retiring, it can be helpful to understand what your preservation age is and how it affects your ability to access your super.

 |From 1 July 1964||60|

 Once you reach your preservation age and meet a condition of release such as retiring, you can start accessing the retirement savings you’ve been accumulating during your working life.

 It’s worth noting preservation age is different from the Age Pension eligibility age, which also depends on your birthday.
-It is currently set at 66 years but will change to 66.5 years on 1 July 2021.
-Find out more about the Age Pension.
+Age Pension. eligibility is currently set at 66.5 years but will change to 67 years on 1 July 2023.
+Find out more

 Do I have to retire when I reach preservation age?